 Has Your MSP Business Kept Pace with IaaS Demand?

 Businesses also need MSPs who can fill any gaps they have with internal resources.
-Gartner predicts that through 2022, a lack of adequate IaaS skills will delay cloud migrations by at least two years.
+Gartner predicts that a lack of adequate IaaS skills will delay cloud migrations by at least two years.
 Transitioning to the cloud often takes more than a “lift-and-shift” approach, but modernization and rebuilding may produce better results.
 Gartner states, “This is creating a market where service providers cannot train and certify people quickly enough to satisfy needs for skilled cloud professionals.”